There’s just one problem.

 So if a dinner party is too much work, how about a similarly “crappy” chocolate tasting?
 Someone will have to violate the rules and pick up a few interesting bars, but the connecting and community building that comes with a little tea and chocolate tasting will be worth it.

-7. As dark as you like.
-Or not.
+7. As dark as you like, or not

 I say eat chocolate you like.
 If you like dark chocolate, great.
 Yes, it probably has more antioxidants and less sugar and that’s probably a little better for your health.
-Maybe.
-A little.

 But seriously, if you don’t enjoy dark chocolate, don’t sweat it.
 The difference to real health outcomes is likely minimal (I’m not aware of any studies comparing milk and dark chocolate for long-term heart disease outcomes, so this is all theoretical).